MrSavage009/Structural-Inequality-in-the-Dutch-Student-Finance-and-Housing-System/readme.md

 **Abstract**

-This paper examines the proposition that the Dutch state operates a system of enforcement that is not accidental but structurally designed to reward certain classes while excluding others.
+This paper examines the proposition that the Dutch state operates a system of enforcement that is not accidental but designed — not as a single blueprint, but as dynamic legislation and policy brought forth from doctrine — to reward certain classes while excluding others.
 The analysis emerges from a first-person account of navigating the Dutch education and housing system, and it tests that account against documented evidence of state practices.
 The paper argues that the mechanism of enforcement operates through three interconnected instruments: (1) discriminatory algorithmic profiling by state agencies, (2) punitive welfare fraud legislation that criminalises administrative error, and (3) a moral hierarchy rooted in Calvinist notions of chosenness that legitimises the exclusion of outsiders while protecting the established class.
 To illustrate the structural asymmetry, the paper contrasts three student living scenarios: (a) living with lower-class parents, (b) living independently on DUO with €900 rent, and (c) living in a home purchased by wealthy parents who rent rooms to other students, generating 3–4 times the student room income as additional monthly income for their child.

 **The central argument of this paper concerns the "average rent."
 The average rent is not a market price.
 It is a network price.
 It describes the rent paid by students who have gained access to the fraternity (*studentenvereniging*) allocation system—a system gated by social compliance rather than money.
 The documented forms of that compliance include *ontgroening* (hazing: forced alcohol consumption, physical exhaustion, humiliation, degradation); sexual ranking and coercion, documented in the *bangalijst* scandals at Amsterdam, Utrecht, and Groningen; and participation in the informal economies of fraternity houses, including documented drug use and distribution.
 The ordinary member may pay only in hazing and social conformity, but the continuum of compliance runs to these documented extremes.
 A student who declines to pay this non-monetary entry fee is not offered the average rent.
 They are offered the open market rent, which in Amsterdam exceeds €950 and which constitutes the top quintile of the distribution.
 The statistics that report an "average" therefore describe a subsidised price available only to those inside the network, while concealing the penalty paid by those outside it.**